yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 (XXX: Carmack says "zillions of billiard balls" to describe how much oversimplification we can do in computer graphics)

-Instead, we lean on a property of the universe regarding (the absence of) the arrow of time for small number of particles.
-If we were shown a movie of elementary particles moving through space, sometimes colliding with each other, we would have a hard time telling, whether the movie is playing forward or backward [oversimplification].
+Instead, we lean on a property of the universe regarding (the absence of) the arrow of time for the behavior of particles.
+If we were shown a movie of elementary particles moving through space, sometimes colliding with each other, we would have a hard time telling whether the movie is playing forward or backward [oversimplification].
 This is because it is impossible to tell - they behave exactly the same whether they are moving forward or backward in time, and it is only possible to discern the direction of time once we have a large number of particles and probability enters the picture, pushing particles towards states with high entropy [probability].
-For us, this means that if we have a path between a measurement point and a light source, a photon could have taken that exact path both ways.
+For us, this means that if we have a path between a measurement point and a light source, a photon could have taken that exact path both in both directions.

 (XXX: Carmack also says that forward RT is possible, but extremely inefficient)